 - Lisa Smith-Butler (Charleston)

-- Christo Lassiter (Cincinnati)
+- Susan Stephan (Cincinnati)

-- Vickie Sutton (Texas Tech.
-U.)
+- Victoria Sutton (Texas Tech)

 Electronic Education Committee members reviewed the Committee’s activities and programs and considered ways to establish a closer working relationship with CALI (Center for Computer-Assisted Legal Instruction).
 Members discussed possibilities with CALI executive director, John Mayer, at the June CALIcon meeting.
 CALI is the organization that facilitated publication of Distance Learning in Legal Education: Design, Delivery and Recommended Practices, which is posted on the SEALS page under the Distance Learning link.
 Several of our Committee members are involved with this project, and an update to the current publication is under consideration.
 The Electronic Education Committee is seeking ways to contribute to this project.
 The Committee also submitted a call for short (2 to 4 page) papers focusing on the use of online education strategies and/or technologies as part of a course or instructional program.
 The Committee is considering making this an ongoing project.